kritihq/kriti-images/README.md

 - **High performance** - Built with Go and optimized for speed
 - **CDN-friendly** - Proper caching headers for optimal CDN integration
 - **AWS S3 support** - Store images in AWS S3 and serve them through Kriti Images
+- **Use URL for image source** - No need to upload images to storage, provide URL instead

 ## 📖 Quick Example